Javets70/iitm_notes/docs/STATS2/WEEK 3/Expectation of Random Variables.md

 is a standardized random variable.

 ### Covariance Formula
+??? question "What is Covariance?"
+    Covariance is a statistical measure that quantifies the relationship between two random variables.
+It measures how changes in one variable are associated with changes in another variable.
+In other words, covariance indicates the degree to which two variables vary together.

 $$Cov(X,Y) = E[XY] - E[X] \times E[Y]$$

+!!! info "Properties of Covariance"
+    The formula calculates the average of the product of the deviations of X and Y from their respective means.

+    - If the covariance is positive, it indicates that as one variable increases, the other tends to increase as well.
+    - If the covariance is negative, it indicates an inverse relationship, meaning that as one variable increases, the other tends to decrease.
+    - A covariance of zero suggests no linear relationship between the variables.

 ### Correlation Coefficient
+??? question "What is Correlation Coefficient"
+    The correlation coefficient is a statistical measure that quantifies the strength and direction of the linear relationship between two variables.
+It provides a numerical value between -1 and 1 that indicates the degree of association between the variables.

 $$Cor(X,Y) = \frac{Cov(X,Y)}{SD(X) \times SD(Y)}$$

+!!! info "Properties of Correlation Coefficient"
+    Let correlation coefficient be denoted as r

+    - If r = 1, it indicates a perfect positive correlation, meaning that the variables have a strong linear relationship and move in the same direction.
+    - If r = -1, it indicates a perfect negative correlation, meaning that the variables have a strong linear relationship but move in opposite directions.
+    - If r = 0, it indicates no linear correlation, meaning that the variables have no linear relationship.
+    - A correlation coefficient closer to 1 or -1 indicates a stronger linear relationship, while a value closer to 0 indicates a weaker or no linear relationship.